Early Irish law: Decline of the Brehon laws

 The first attempt to encroach on Brehon law in Ireland came in 1155 when the English pope Adrian IV issued the papal bull Laudabiliter, which sanctioned the Norman Invasion of Ireland.
 Following the Norman invasion (from 1171), areas under Anglo-Norman control were subject to English law.
 One of the first changes came with the Synod of Cashel in 1172, which required single marriages to partners that were not closely related, and exempted clergy from paying their share of a family's eraic payments.

 Henry II, who created the Lordship of Ireland, was also a legal reformer within his empire, and started to centralise the administration of justice and abolish local customary laws.
 Strongbow was assigned large parts of Leinster in 1170 under the Brehon law by his new father-in-law Dermot McMurrough that were then regranted by Henry.
 Landowners such as the Earl of Kildare could claim a continuous title that just predated the Lordship itself.

 In the centuries that followed, a cultural and military "Gaelic revival" eventually came to cover the larger portion of the island.
 The majority of Norman barons eventually adopted Irish culture and language, married in with the native Irish, and adopted Irish legal custom.
-By the 15th century, in the areas outside of the English controlled Pale around Dublin, and some notable areas of joint tradition in northern and eastern Munster, Brehon law became the de facto legal writ.
+Outside of the English controlled Pale around Dublin, and some notable areas of joint tradition in northern and eastern Munster, Brehon law became the de facto legal writ.